Alphabet Inc. (GOOG) Shares Decline Despite Market Challenges

 GOOG’s Market Performance

-GOOG’s stock has seen a 4.52% increase for the week, with a 16.38% rise in the past month and a 30.30% gain in the past quarter.
-The volatility ratio for the week is 2.63%, and the volatility levels for the past 30 days are at 2.53% for Alphabet Inc. The simple moving average for the past 20 days is 11.29% for GOOG’s stock, with a 21.76% simple moving average for the past 200 days.
+GOOG’s stock has seen a -0.49% decrease for the week, with a 15.56% rise in the past month and a 32.74% gain in the past quarter.
+The volatility ratio for the week is 2.45%, and the volatility levels for the past 30 days are at 2.62% for Alphabet Inc. The simple moving average for the past 20 days is 6.51% for GOOG’s stock, with a 19.33% simple moving average for the past 200 days.

-During the last 5 trading sessions, GOOG rose by +4.52%, which changed the moving average for the period of 200-days by +3.76% in comparison to the 20-day moving average, which settled at $111.61.
-In addition, Alphabet Inc. saw 38.90% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GOOG fell by -0.25%, which changed the moving average for the period of 200-days by +2.57% in comparison to the 20-day moving average, which settled at $114.34.
+In addition, Alphabet Inc. saw 36.24% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Shriram Kavitark Ram, the Director of Alphabet Inc., sale 75,000 shares at $120.01 during a trade that took place back on May 16, which means that Shriram Kavitark Ram is holding 32,240 shares at $9,000,495 based on the most recent closing price.
+HENNESSY JOHN L, the Director of Alphabet Inc., sale 800 shares at $125.00 during a trade that took place back on May 19, which means that HENNESSY JOHN L is holding 5,940 shares at $100,000 based on the most recent closing price.

 Stock Fundamentals for GOOG